Protecting Chickens From Predators

 Protecting chickens from predators starts with building a secure hen yard:

 - Make your hen house unappealing to predators.
-Most predators want some brush or other cover in which to hide before they ambush.
+Most predators want some brush or another source of cover in which to hide before they ambush.
 By keeping the area around your hens clear, you give predators fewer places to conceal themselves.

 - Raise your hen house several feet off the ground.
 Provide ramps so that the chickens can enter and exit the hen house.